 With an ultra-low 15:1 client-to-advisor ratio, we develop lasting relationships with each of our clients.
-Our client onboarding process begins with a full accounting of your objectives, as well as our proposed wealth management plan.
+Our client onboarding process begins with a full accounting of your objectives and concludes with a proposed wealth management plan designed to achieve those objectives.
 There’s no pressure to commit to anything until you’re confident we’re a good fit.

 Schedule an introductory, 15-minute phone call to determine if our expertise is a good match for your wealth management needs.

 Together, we'll review your current financial situation, discuss your challenges and concerns, and identify your near- and long-term goals.

 We apply our disciplined financial planning framework to develop your personalized wealth management and investment plan.

 We work primarily with individuals and families with at least $1.5 million in investable assets who are seeking comprehensive financial advice and services.
-Our clients include affluent individuals and families, inheritors, property sellers, the recently divorced or widowed, and awardees of settlements or other windfalls, who need help coordinating the various aspects of their financial life and securing their financial future.
+Our clients include inheritors, property sellers, the recently divorced or widowed, and awardees of settlements or other windfalls.
+These clients often need help coordinating the various aspects of their complex financial lives.

 If this sounds like you, the best way to get started is to schedule a 15-minute introductory phone call with our founder, Brian.
-This is a great way for us to get to know each other better and determine if our expertise is a good match for your wealth management needs and objectives.
+This is a great way for us to get to know each other better and determine if our expertise is a good match for your wealth management objectives.